rbiancosilva/django-helpdesk/README.md

 This is a Help Desk system built with Django.
 It includes the core backend functionalities required for managing tickets, users, comments, notifications, and a knowledge base.
 The application is designed to streamline support processes, offering solutions for handling user requests, tracking issues, and managing help resources.

 **Important:** The frontend of the application has not been developed yet, so there is no clean user interface.
-The backend is fully functional, and API endpoints can be accessed for testing and integration purposes.
+The backend is functional.

 ## Features